 5. Clear Stackable Containers and Decorative Storage Boxes

-Whenever I add something to my closed cabinet storage I always place the smaller items into clear containers or photo boxes so the space stays neat and I can easily find items.
+Whenever I add something to my closed cabinet storage, I always place the smaller items into clear containers or photo boxes so the space stays neat and I can easily find items.
 These stackable square containers are one of my favorites to easily see what’s inside without needing to open them.
 Deflecto also has some amazing drawer storage like this one here.

 Bookshelf for vinyl storage

-For me, my vinyl stash has taken on a life of its own and I turned to using a bookshelf with these rectangle containers to make it super easy to find the type and color of vinyl I need.
+For me, my vinyl stash has taken on a life of its own and I began using a bookshelf with these rectangle containers to make it super easy to find the type and color of vinyl I need.
 Be sure to also check out my label tutorial here and how I use the Cricut gold foil tool to decorate my labels.